SK Hynix weighs slashing spending by a quarter in 2023 - Bloomberg News

 July 14 (Reuters) - South Korean chipmaker SK Hynix Inc 000660.KS is considering cutting its 2023 capital expenditure by about a quarter to 16 trillion won ($12.16 billion), Bloomberg News reported on Thursday, citing people familiar with the matter.

-SK Hynix's move is in response to slower-than-anticipated electronics demand, according to the report.
+The move by SK Hynix, the world's second-largest memory chip maker after Samsung Electronics 005930.KS, is in response to slower-than-anticipated electronics demand, according to the report.

+SK Hynix said it has not decided whether to change its capital expenditure plan for next year.

+Chipmakers such as world's largest foundry TSMC 2330.TW and memory chip maker Micron MU.O have flagged that demand for consumer electronics is cooling.

 ($1 = 1,316.0400 won)